facelessuser/pymdown-extensions/docs/src/markdown/extensions/highlight.md

 be styled as plain text unless `guess_language` is enabled.
 If you wish to highlight lines and define line numbers per code block, it is advised to use the SuperFences extension.

-As previously mentioned, both InlineHilite's and SuperFences' highlighting can be controlled by Highlight.
-Both can use [Pygments][pygments] or JavaScript highlighters to do their code syntax highlighting, but all of the settings here only affect highlighting via Pygments except `use_pygments` and `css_class`.
-If you want to use a JavaScript syntax highlighter, set `use_pygments` to `#!py3 False` or make sure you don't have Pygments installed.

 The Highlight extension can be included in Python Markdown by using the following:

 ```py3